-In terms of STC-2000A usage, the simplest configurations would be either in sequencing mode with: 1 crystal, 1 oscillator, 1 process, 1 film, 1 material, and 1 deposit or in non-sequencing mode with: 1 crystal, 1 oscillator, 1 film, 1 material, and 1 deposit.
+In terms of STC-2002 usage, the simplest configurations would be either in sequencing mode with: 1 crystal, 1 oscillator, 1 process, 1 film, 1 material, and 1 deposit or in non-sequencing mode with: 1 crystal, 1 oscillator, 1 film, 1 material, and 1 deposit.
 Also for these simplest configurations, in either sequencing or non-sequencing mode, a single sensor input would be employed along with a single control voltage output (controls power to that which is generating the evaporant).
 The simplest means of evaporant stream generation would be resistive heating.

-In terms of unit hardware, this translates into an STC-2000A with its single 2 channel sensor card, 1 output card and 1 input card.
+In terms of unit hardware, this translates into an STC-2002 with 1 sensor card, 1 output card and 1 input card.

 In terms of unit software (menu programming), a specific film is either called by a process (in sequencing mode) or called directly (in non-sequencing mode).
 The film, in turn, calls out a specific sensor map.
-Only 1 process, only 1 film, only 1 map can be active (running) at a single point in time.
+Except for co-deposition applications, which will be explained elsewhere, only 1 process, only 1 film, only 1 map can be active (running) at a single point in time.
 A process can call a different film at each of its steps (or layers) up to 99 steps.

 The typical usage would not be much beyond the simplest case as described above.
 This would include more films (implying more materials), multiple deposits of the same or different materials or more processes.
 In addition, a multiple crystal head with an integral either/or shutter is sometimes used as an input to 2 sensor inputs.
-Although these configurations represent most systems, the capabilities of the STC-2000A are beyond these necessities.
-[A multiple crystal head that is used as an input to a single sensor input is not supported with this product (no switching with zeroing on a single input, etc.).
+Although these configurations represent most systems, the capabilities of the STC-2002 are far beyond these necessities.
+[A multiple crystal head that is used as an input to a single sensor input is not supported with this product (no switching with zeroing on a single input, etc.).]

-Examples of added usage complications would be using (or using more) digital inputs, relays, a second crystal, a second sensor channel, external I/O voltages, strip chart recorders, communication terminals, e-beam source indexer (model: SRT-400), etc.
+Examples of added usage complications would be using (or using more) digital inputs, relays, more crystals, more sensor channels, external I/O voltages, strip chart recorders, communication terminals, e-beam source indexer (model: SRT-400), etc.

-A pendent is supplied for some remote front panel functions and manual mode usage.
-The pendent plugs into the front panel of the STC-2000A and has a 6 foot coiled cord.
+A pendant is supplied for some remote front panel functions and manual mode usage.
+The pendant plugs into the front panel of the STC-2002 and has a 6 foot coiled cord.

 A sensor card has 2 identical sensor inputs and 2 identical analog outputs.
-The 2 analog outputs, in this single sensor card system, are typically used as 1 control output voltage and 1 strip chart output voltage.
-[For multiple sensor card usage, the Sycon STC-2002 can be used.]
-The strip chart recorder output can be set up on either of the analog outputs but only one strip chart recorder function per system is programmatically allowed.
+The 2 analog outputs, in a single sensor card system, are typically used as 1 control output voltage and 1 strip chart output voltage.
+When multiple sensor cards are used, the strip chart recorder output can be set up on any of the analog outputs but only one strip chart recorder function per system is programmatically allowed.
 Each of the two analog outputs arrive at the external connector in 2 polarities: isolated and a negative version of the isolated output.
 A less expensive non-isolated version of the card is TBD?
-There is a slot for 1 sensor card only (1 sensor card is standard in the STC-2000A included parts).
+There are slots for 4 sensor cards (1 sensor card is standard in the STC-2002).
 Crystal sensor and control voltage output usage has been described above.
-If one of the analog outputs is already programmed for strip chart recorder output, a software menu change can convert the strip chart output into a second isolated control voltage output.
+If one of the analog outputs is programmed for strip chart recorder output, a software menu change can convert the strip chart output into a second isolated control voltage output.